steveseguin/broadcast-box/README.md

 - `whep` header value returned on whip publishing
 - minor other tweak

-The end result is a Meshcast-like alternative that you can self-host, but that also (sorta) supports OBS WHIP output.
+The end result is a Meshcast-like alternative that you can self-host, but that also supports OBS WHIP output.

 todo:
 - auto-generate stream token for publishers